-Chance events can be considered examples of discontinuous change where the system is influenced unexpectedly or transformed.
+Chance events can be considered examples of discontinuous change where the system is unexpectedly influenced or transformed.
 Within complex systems, these transformations can be non-linear.
 That is, that small alterations to the parameters of the system can result in disproportional outcomes and, less frequently acknowledged, that large changes to parameters can result in little or no change to outcomes.
 This so-called non-linearity is seen in accounts of people's careers where a chance meeting led to a whole new career path.
-For instance, the story of Harley Windsor, the first indigenous person to represent Australia in ice skating at the 2018 Winter Games (Cooney, 2018, February 9).
-Harley discovered ice skating at the age of nine when his mother took a wrong turn and was forced to stop at a MacDonald's restaurant career.
+For instance, the person to represent Australia in ice skating at the 2018 Winter Games (Cooney, 2018, February 9). 'successful' career continues to be characterized Harley discovered ice skating at the age of nine when his mother took a wrong turn and was forced to stop at a MacDonald's restaurant opposite an ice-skating rink.
+He ventured inside and that was the beginning of his ice skating career.